amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 The second indicator of interest is temperature.
 One would expect changes in temperature throughout the year to play a significant role in flower yields and thus impact the number of exports.
-In reviewing the correlation between temparature and Efak exports, a Pearson's r of `-0.08` is produced.
+In reviewing the correlation between temperature and Efak exports, a Pearson's r of `-0.08` is produced.
 This is rather surprising given our aforementioned assumption.